 Mix Up Time Periods

-If you dress head-to-toe in 1930’s garb like the gentleman pictured on the left, you’ll look like a time traveler.
+If you dress head-to-toe in 1930’s garb like the gentleman, you can risk looking like a Time Lord.
 Worse, you could look like Joe Pesci from My Cousin Vinny when he couldn’t pick up his suit from the cleaners.

-This is fine if you’re just dressing for yourself or for a party, own your own business, or in some other way aren’t beholden to anyone else.
+Generally, it’s fine if you’re just dressing for yourself or for a party, own your own business, or in some other way aren’t beholden to anyone else.
 For most of us, though, it’s best to mix up time periods.
-This will look less costume-y and can be achieved by…

 Another option is to flex one or two vintage pieces into an otherwise modern outfit.
 Your new, made-in-2017 suit may very well pair beautifully with a 1960’s necktie and your dad’s overcoat he bought in 1985.

 Of course, this faces its own challenges as you need to take care that the garments don’t clash.
 Every style carries with it its own persona and connotations, which project a particular persona.

 If they are too far removed, they may simply clash too much.
 However, it is possible to curate garments from different periods that offer a touch of contrast.

 Getting it right consists sometimes of a little practice as well as some trial and error.
 Nevertheless, it’s very satisfying when you’re able to combine two garments from very different periods.